LagosPortugalGuide.com

 Day 7 - Day trip to Praia de Luz and Burgau (ideal for cycling)

-Note: A car is not needed for this itinerary, as there is an excellent public transport network.
+Note: A car is not needed for this itinerary, and is doable via public transport and Uber.

 Related articles: 1 week in Lagos - 3 days in Lagos